 Vision, ethos and direction

-- Be Included:” The ethos for the Enfield Learning Trust is strongly rooted in improving life chances of all pupils, where they can give and receive respect and have a strong sense of identity, well-being, worth and achievement.
+- Be Included:” The ethos for the ELT Partnership is strongly rooted in improving life chances of all pupils, where they can give and receive respect and have a strong sense of identity, well-being, worth and achievement.
 Our aspiration is that all pupils will develop the skills and attitudes necessary to prepare them for life now and in the future.

 Quality of Education

 Accountability for the educational performance of each school is delegated to the Executive team who are also responsible for promoting and monitoring standards of safeguarding and ensuring high quality professional development and staff wellbeing.
 The Executive team consists of the Chief Executive Officer, Deputy Chief Executive Officer/Chief Finance Officer, Chief Standards Officer and Chief Operations officer.

 The Education Committee oversees the educational performance of each school and the personal development and wellbeing of pupils.
 The responsibility of the Education Committee is to ensure all pupils in each school receive the very best education through a broad, balanced and engaging curriculum.

 Each school has a Local Education Committee (LEC), comprised of parents, staff, executives and Trust appointed members.
 Their primary role is to enable school leaders to achieve the highest educational outcomes for all pupils, through monitoring the quality of education and by providing effective support and challenge.
 In cases where any school require rapid improvement an Interim Management Board is formed in place of a LEC to deliver the necessary improvements until such time the Trust Board deem appropriate.